yakraj/Switch/README.md

 2. easy and clear code.
 3. less effort.

-# Comparition with if else
+# Comparison with if else
 Yes this also works as like if else forms but there is a different and easy coding syntax.
 As i've used this is really easy for multipurpose conditional syntax.